 In the online form, there are two boxes:

 - 'Amount paid by you.'
 HMRC has confirmed to us that provided you've had increased costs and had to work at home at some point since 6 April 2020, then put in £312 – the maximum amount, equivalent to £6/wk for 52 weeks.
 You won't need to show receipts.
 Even if you've already claimed for any amount, you still need to put the full £312 amount here.

 (If you're claiming for the prior tax year, instead only put the amount that relates to the number of weeks worked.)

 - 'Amount paid to you by your employer.'
 If your employer hasn't paid you a working from home allowance or reimbursed your homeworking expenses, just put £0.

 If you're claiming through the postal form, you'll need to add a 'Using your home as an office' expense manually in the 'Other expenses' section.

-Once you've submitted the claim, if you do it online you may hear back within a couple of weeks.
-However, obviously if HMRC is under pressure it may take longer.
+Once you've submitted the claim, if you did it online you may hear back within a couple of weeks.
+However, obviously if HMRC is under pressure, and this may well make that happen, it may take longer.

 PS: Had to buy home office equipment if you work from home?

 If you've done that and your employer is paying you back, normally this would be a 'benefit-in-kind', which means you'd need to pay tax and national insurance on it.
 Yet specifically for those working from home because of coronavirus, for this tax year (ending 5 April 2021) your employer can pay you in full, with no tax.
 There's no need for you to do anything, as your employer does this.
 However, if it takes tax off, point it to this legislation.